What Cameras Are In My Current Rotation

 My everyday carry

-The Coolpix lives in my purse.
-It’s small enough to fit in a purse and I take it whenever I’m out with friends, exploring a new place, or just want a decent camera without committing to something heavy.
-It’s a fully digital point-and-shoot, but I do adjust scene settings depending on conditions, changing things like brightness and flash depending on where I am and how much light is available.
-The built-in flash is one of its strengths; it handles flash photography well, which makes it great for indoor settings and evening outings where light is tricky.
+My Coolpix lives in my purse.
+It’s small enough to fit in a pocket and I take it whenever I’m out with friends, exploring a new place, or just want a fun camera without committing to something heavy.
+It’s a fully digital point-and-shoot, but I do adjust scene settings depending on conditions, changing things like scene and flash depending on where I am and how much light is available.
+It handles flash photography well, which makes it great for indoor settings and evening outings.

 Canon Powershot SX150